1. Manco Capac

 - Born: 1464.
 Betanzos

 - Story: Youngest son, chosen because his name was spoken when he entered the temple.
 First command was to order the death of his 2 older brothers.
 Wore a chessboard-like tunic.
 Handsome, white skinned.
 Tried to visit all shrines and idols, but they rejected him - he destroyed most.
+He suppressed a coup from his half-brother and cousin.
+He suppressed a second coup from provincial govenors.
+Conspirators were executed and their regions re-conquered.
+His place, estate, and construction reflected his need to show his dominance.
 He conquered the north with generals Challcuchima and Quizquiz and Atahuallpa Inca.
 He died of small pox.
 Poma.
 His succession was under dispute.
-He dealt with rebellions and arguing generals.
 Niles

 - Presuccession name: Titu Cusi Huallpa.
 Balboa/Rowe, Sarmiento/Niles.
 Or Inti Cusi Guallpa.
 Callapina/Niles.